JokinAU/PINBuster/README.md

 The trail camera requested to enter PIN as soon it was powered.
 4 digits long, each of them any of these 36 characters:
 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ
 36 ^ 4 = 1,679.616 possible combinations!
-At over 3 seconds per try (because of the error message blocks for 3 seconds), it could take as long as 58 days 07:40:48!
+At over 3 seconds per try (because of the error message blocks for 3 seconds), it could take as long as 58d 7h 40m 48s!

-Four wires needed to be welded on specific corners on these buttons on the trail camera, and link with wires to the Arduino UNO:
+Four wires needed to be soldered on specific corners on these buttons on the trail camera, and link with wires to the Arduino UNO:

-Ok                8
+Ok -> 8

-Right             9
+Right -> 9

-Left             10
+Left -> 10

-Up               11
+Up -> 11

-Also both grounds needed to be connected, but it wasn't necessary to weld them: just use a crocodile connector/clip
+Also both grounds needed to be connected, but it wasn't necessary to solder them: just use a crocodile connector/clip.

 There is an initial version of the program that show some information over serial connection, and then an optimized one that is much quieter, simpler, more efficient and cleaner.